vladigleba/vladigleba.github.io/posts/basics/death.md

 ---
-title: Are the Dead Really Dead?
+title: Is There Life After Death?
 description: It started with a lie in the Garden of Eden, and it’s still being told today.
 Will you be fooled?
 date: 2022-05-28
 series: Deception